nishadtupe/MS-BDAA-FA18-Project/notebook.md

 # Week Fri 10/26/18 - Thu 11/1/18

-* Conducted thorough technical review for Project and
+* Conducted thorough technical review for Project and dataset
 * Identified the loops holes for implementing Instacart data through MongoDB
 * Learned about creating VM's on cloud's for Amazon, Google , deploying apps using Docker
 * Went through Videos and Epub material.

 # Week Fri 10/19/18 - Thu 10/25/18
-* Installed and Configured vagrant
+* Installed and Configured *Vagrant*
 * Installed Ubuntu/Debian Unix VM box for project using Vagrant script
 * Verified the papers on project
 * Installed MongoDB on Ubuntu and imported databases.